ankitjha-webdev/peerpoint/README.md

-# PeerTalk - Real-time Video Calls with WebRTC
+# PeerPoint - Real-time Video Calls with WebRTC

 A modern peer-to-peer video calling application built with Next.js, WebRTC, and Socket.IO.